The only source of knowledge is experience.

 Develop fundamental skills

 It doesn’t matter what type of job that you have or what industry you land in, there is a set of fundamental skills that successful people need to continue to grow.
-Companies look to these skills at “get in the door” qualities for higher level positions.
+Companies look to these skills as “get in the door” qualities for higher-level positions.

 - Accountable: You take responsibility for your success and failures.
 You don’t make excuses when you fall short or place blame elsewhere.

 - Beats expectation: You over deliver on your promises and expectations.
 Bonus points if you are doing this with yourself and through your team.

 - Problem solver: You look at an obstacle and are able to find a way around it or a way to resolve it.
 You adapt to change and a new environment.
 (See PTB podcast episodes 5, 39, 42, 70 and 133 for more info)

 - Prioritization: You simply get things done.
 You don’t waste lots of time focusing on the wrong things.